Data sources

 UK Energy Performance Certificate Register

 Around 24 million EPC certificates for England and Wales, deduplicated by UPRN to ~17.78 million unique properties.
 Refreshed monthly per the MHCLG publication schedule.
 Source for EPC band, recommended measures, modelled heating cost.
+Single source of property energy data on EPC Hunt.

 Open Government Licence v3.0